Timeline of the introduction of color television in countries and territories

 This is a list of when the first color television broadcasts were transmitted to the general public.
-Non-public field tests, closed-circuit demonstrations and broadcasts available from other countries are not included.
+Non-public field tests, closed-circuit demonstrations and broadcasts available from other countries are not included, while including dates when the last black-and-white stations in the country switched to color or shutdown all black-and white television sets, which has been highlighted in red.
+This list also includes nations subdivisions.